syncthing/docs/specs/bep-v1.rst

 :Bit 29 ("D", Ignore Deletes):
     is set for folders that the device will ignore deletes for.

+:Bit 28 ("T", Disable Temporary Indexes):
+    is set for folders that will not dispatch and do not wish to receive progress updates about partially downloaded files via DownloadProgress messages.

 The **Options** field contains a list of options that apply to the folder.